mizchi/ee-mixin/README.md

 # else create internal eventemitter and can give it to child
 c = React.render MyComponent(emitter: ee), document.body

-c.getEventEmitter() is ee #=> true in this context.given EventEmitter or global EventEmitter
+c.getContextEmitter() is ee #=> true in this context.given EventEmitter or global EventEmitter

 ee.on 'clicked', ->
   console.log 'receive clicked event'